TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 ### 3. Creating the Go workspace

-From the folder that contains the Gateway checkout and the plugins folder, you will update `go.mod` with the Gateway commit hash that corresponds to the checkout and then run `go mod tidy`, creating the `go.work` workspace file.
+To set up the Go workspace, start in the directory that contains the Gateway and the Plugins folder.
+You'll first, create the `go.work` file to set up your Go workspace, and include the `tyk-release-5.3.6` and `plugins` folders.
+Then, navigate to the plugins folder to fetch the Gateway dependency at the exact commit hash and run `go mod tidy` to ensure dependencies are up to date.

 Follow these commands: